-Staff is recommending APPROVAL of the coastal development permit with conditions.
+Staff is recommending APPROVAL of the coastal development permit with special conditions.
 See Page Two for the motion.
-The applicants, who agree with the staff recommendation, propose to build a new two-story, 26-foot high single-family residence in the interior of the developed residential neighborhood known as Milwood.
-The 3,223 square foot site fronts Marco Place, one of the historic Venice walk streets.
-On March 16, 2005, after a contentious public hearing, the Commission approved a new 28-foot high single-family residence at 728 Marco Place, three lots north of the project site [Coastal Development Permit 5-04-373 (Landon)].
+The applicant, who agrees with the staff recommendation, proposes to build a new two-story, 28-foot high single-family residence in the interior of the developed residential neighborhood known as Milwood.
+The 3,150 square foot site fronts Marco Place, one of the historic Venice walk streets.
+On March 16, 2005, after a contentious public hearing, the Commission approved a new 28-foot high single-family residence on the adjacent property at 728 Marco Place [Coastal Development Permit 5-04-373 (Landon)].
 Although several persons objected to the project at 728 Marco Place, no one has objected to this proposed project.